yoshimo0417/Crucible/README.md

 - loViVo for providing the Spanish translation.
 - alaisFcZ for coordinating and assisting with Spanish translation.
 - yoshimo0417 for providing the Chinese translation.
+- boof for live streaming your first attempt at Crucible.
+It was enjoyable to watch and much was learned.
 - All those who assisted in testing and providing feedback!
 I appreciate every single one of you for all that you do!